 4. How can I accept international credit cards?

 Your payment processor and POS should enable you to accept any credit card that comes across the counter — that includes international credit cards from tourists, too.
 Check the cost of acceptance (also known as merchant services fee) for accepting international credit cards.
 Some providers may charge you a higher fee than what you’d pay to accept an Australian credit or debit card.
-Square charges the same low fee for all card types, whether they’re local or international (Visa, Mastercard or American Express).
+Square charges the same low fee for all card types, whether they’re local or international (Visa, Mastercard, American Express or JCB).

 5. How can I accept mobile payments?